-Hampshire College nurse practitioners will be on-site at Hampshire College for the semester and available for medical triage and telehealth visits by appointment for both on and off campus students.
-Respiratory assessment and COVID testing, if indicated, will be done safely on campus in an outside triage tent.
+Hampshire College nurse practitioners are on-site at Hampshire College available for in-person or telehealth visits by appointment for both on- and off-campus students.
+Fully remote students are not eligible for medical care at Hampshire College.
+Medical care is designed for the safety of patients and health care providers.
 Please call 413.559.5458 to schedule an appointment or to speak with a nurse practitioner about your symptoms and concerns.

-Mental Health providers are available for telehealth by appointment for students who are living locally.
-For students who have moved out of the Pioneer Valley, we will support you in finding mental health care in your home community and help you with resources for self care.
+Mental Health providers are available for telehealth by appointment for students who are on campus or living locally.
+For remote students living outside the area, we will support you in finding mental health care in your home community and help you with resources for self-care.
 Please check here for more details about mental health care and resources.

 Symptoms may be mild, may develop over a few days, or come on suddenly and feel very much like having the flu or a common cold.

 If you have concerns about illness or symptoms, please call to discuss with medical triage, either at Hampshire 413.559.5458 or with your medical provider at home.
 You will be directed to the appropriate health facility for your medical needs.